Membership vs Subscription: Which Keeps You Paid

 3. Add access enforcement.
 This is where most creators fail.
 Manual enforcement — tracking who paid, when they expire, kicking expired members — breaks down past 20-30 members.
 Paprika handles this automatically: invite links, expiry tracking, renewal reminders, and failed payment recovery.

 5. Lead, do not just broadcast.
 Ask questions, start debates, highlight member wins.
 The moment your community generates value without you posting, you have a membership that retains on autopilot.
 A solid membership content strategy balances content types to keep engagement high without burning you out.
+For the full engagement-retention loop — onboarding, content cadence, challenges, and automated renewal touchpoints — see our membership engagement strategies guide for paid channels.

 According to Recurly’s churn research, involuntary churn from failed payments accounts for 20-40% of all churn.
 Automated payment recovery — sending renewal reminders, retrying failed cards, giving grace periods — is the single highest-ROI retention tool for membership creators.
 Our membership renewal playbook covers the full recovery sequence and renewal pricing tactics.